You are here:

 By Car

 Although it is not very environmental-friendly, the car is one of the most popular and also most effective mode of transportation in Italy.
-Especially during high season between June and September one often has to deal with slow traffic and traffic jams to the South.
-You can get detailed traffic information every hour via the large radio stations in Italy, Austria and Switzerland or via telephone and the Internet at ACI.
+Especially during high season between June and September one often has to deal with slow traffic and traffic jams to the south.
+Detailed hourly traffic information can be heard on the large radio stations in Italy, Austria and Switzerland, or via telephone and online at ACI.

 By train

 There are direct train connections to Venice, Milan, Rome and Naples from all important cities in Europe.
-Trains also call at many other Italian towns regularly – you get more information at the respective railroad companies.
+Trains also regularly stop at many other Italian towns.
+The respective railroad companies have all the necessary information.

 By plane

 The most important airports in Italy are Rome Fiumicino and Milan Malpensa.
-They are approached directly from most of the international airports in Europe.
-But also many other airports like Olbia, Venice, Verona, Palermo, Florence, Genua, Bari and Bergamo are approached regularily.
+They can be approached directly from most of the international airports in Europe.
+Many other airports, like Olbia, Venice, Verona, Palermo, Florence, Genua, Bari and Bergamo, are approached regularily.
 Especilly during the summer months, additional connections and charter flights are offered, where one can easily get a good bargain.
 A number of flight dealers and cheap-flight carriers provide attractive offers most of the time.

 By ferry

-The tight net of ferryboats from Italy to many countries in Europe and Northern Africa is also very interesting.
-It is recommended to book erly to get a seat during travel times.
+The tight network of ferryboats from Italy to many countries in Europe and Northern Africa is also very interesting.
+It is recommended to book early to get a spot during high travel times.
 Online booking under www.enit-italia.de

 Banks

 In general, banks are open from 8.30 am to 1 pm.
-In the afternoon, the opening hours vary according to each bank.
-At weekdays before public holidays, banks close already at 11.30 am.
+In the afternoon, the opening hours vary from bank to bank.
+At weekdays before public holidays, banks close at 11.30 am already.
 At most of the cash dispensers one can easily draw money via credit card or bank card.
-The daily limit is set at € 500 – sometimes foreign cards are ejected – simply try again at another machine, most of the time it will work.
+The daily limit is set at € 500.
+Foreign cards are sometimes ejected - simply try again at another machine, most of the time it will work.

 Barrier-free accessibility

-Unfortunately, Italy is not well equipped for travellers with disabilities.
-Although there are many lifts in public buildings, a trip to Italy is often not that easy for wheelchair users.
-It is important to get information beforehand at the hotel as well as the tourism association of the respective town to avoid invincible obstacles during the holiday trip.
+Unfortunately, Italy is not well-equipped for travellers with disabilities.
+Although there are many lifts in public buildings, a trip to Italy often is not that easy for wheelchair users.
+It is important to get advance information at the hotel as well as from the tourism association of the respective town to avoid invincible obstacles during the holiday.

 Beaches

-The beaches in Italy belong to the most beautiful beaches of Europe.
-Many of them are although not freely accessible but a property of hotels and other facilities.
-One has to pay a fee for deckchairs, sunshades and other services – but in exchange, one has a clean beach.
+The beaches in Italy belong are among the most beautiful in Europe.
+Many of them, however, are not freely accessible and remain property of hotels and other facilities.
+One has to pay a fee for deckchairs, sunshades and other services.
+The upside, however, is a clean beach.

 Camping

-Italy has a huge net of places for camping aficionados with more than 2.000 official camping sites in different categories.
-Especially during high season and in frequented tourist regions we recommend to apply beforehand, so that you will not encounter closed doors.
-Camping at a park or resting place for one night is allowed.
-Wild camping on the other hand is forbidden.
+Italy has a huge array of spots for camping aficionados with more than 2,000 official camping sites in different categories.
+Especially during high season and in frequented tourist regions, applying beforehand is recommended in order to get a spot.
+Camping in a park or ata resting place for one night is allowed.
+Wild camping, on the other hand, is forbidden.
 Because of security reasons, a secure camping site should be preferred to camping at resting places.

 Children

 Although children are very popular in Italy, special offers for the little ones are limited.
-Family activities as well as special benefits must be searched for and asked individually.
-Especially for small children, there are often reductions or even free entrance fees.
+Family activities as well as special benefits must be looked and asked for individually.
+There are often reductions or even free entrance fees for small children.

 Criminality

-Especially in Rome and Naples, but also in other big cities and tourist centres one has to watch out for pickpockets.
+Especially in Rome and Naples, but also in other big cities and tourist centres, one has to watch out for pickpockets.
 It is best to wear all the valuables in a purse close to the body and only the money for the day in the wallet.
 Bags and cameras should not be carried openly in any case and always as near to the body as possible.
-Attention of beggars who could become very offensive, especially in groups – best change to the other side of the street and ignore them.
-Special problems in Southern Italy are car break-ins.
+Beware of beggars, who can become very offensive, especially in groups; best change to the other side of the street and ignore them.
+Special problems in southern Italy are car break-ins.
 Rental cars and foreign automobiles are very often cracked.
 It is recommended to leave nothing valuable in the car and to not provide a potential target to thieves.
 If it comes to an annoying incident after all, the loss as well as the incident must be reported at a police station within 24 hours.
-The police then create a minute which is needed to claim the loss with the insurance company.
+The police then create a transcript which is needed to claim the loss with the insurance company.

 Customs and duty

 Today, the private goods traffic within the European Union is more or less customs-free.
-800 cigarettes, 10 litres of spirits and 90 litres of wine as well as 110 litres of beer can be imported duty free.
-At possible checks, besides the adherence to the allowed quantities of goods, one has to convince the customs officer that all the goods are only for private use.
+800 cigarettes, 10 litres of spirits and 90 litres of wine as well as 110 litres of beer can be imported duty-free.
+If a check-up occurs, besides adherening to the allowed quantities of goods one has to convince the customs officer that all the goods are only for private use.

 Non-EU countries and Switzerland: Non-EU citizens are allowed to export 200 cigarettes, 1 litre of spirits and 2 litres of wine.